-- Apply the parking brake. - Vehicles with automatic transmission: shift the transmission to position P. - Switch off the engine. - Turn the valve cap of the corresponding valve (1) L = left, (2) R = right). - Connect the external compressed-air source. - Raise or lower the vehicle level by charging or releasing compressed air until the driving level has been reached and the vehicle is in a horizontal position.
+- Apply the parking brake. - Vehicles with automatic transmission: shift the transmission to position P. - Switch off the engine. - Turn the valve cap of the corresponding valve (

+L = left, R = right). - Stand to the side of the vehicle when connecting the external compressed-air source. - Raise or lower the vehicle level by charging or releasing compressed air until the driving level has been reached and the vehicle is in a horizontal position.
 While doing so, ensure you observe the maximum permissible operating pressure of 900 kPa (9 bar/130 psi).

-- Disconnect the external compressed-air source. - Tighten the valve cap on the valve (1) L = left, (2) R = right). - Drive on carefully to the nearest qualified specialist workshop.
+- Disconnect the external compressed-air source. - Tighten the valve cap on the valve (1) L = left, 2 R = right). - Drive on carefully to the nearest qualified specialist workshop.